michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-07-09-icloud-email-address.md

 You cannot change an iCloud email address without deleting the Apple account it belongs to, because this email address is the Apple ID for this account.

-This means you have to create a new account and transfer all data from the old to the new account.
+This means you have to create a new account and manually transfer all data from the old to the new account.

 ## Merging an iCloud Email Address

 You cannot merge an iCloud email address into another account, because this email address is the Apple ID for this account and can’t be separated.

+Even after deleting the Apple account you cannot re-use this email address, because it was already taken (by yourself).
+Apple doesn’t release email addresses even after a long time like others do.

+## Moving an iCloud Email Address

+You cannot move an iCloud email address to another account, because this email address is the Apple ID for this account and can’t be separated.
+Moving would also mean to delete the old email in the account the email is moved to which is not possible.

 Even after deleting the Apple account you cannot re-use this email address, because it was already taken (by yourself).
 Apple doesn’t release email addresses even after a long time like others do.